1518872279/Ludum_Diver/README.md

 4. If movement feels unresponsive:
    - Check if the Rigidbody2D settings are correct
    - Verify the collider size matches your sprite
    - Ensure no other scripts are interfering with the physics

+5. If camera following feels off:
+   - Adjust the Smooth Speed for faster/slower following
+   - Modify the Look Ahead Factor for better anticipation
+   - Check if the Max Follow Distance is appropriate
+   - Verify the camera offset is set correctly